Role of Medicare Policy in Innovation Diffusion

 Type

-I am Economics Ph.D.
-Candidate from Northwestern University.
+I am a postdoctoral associate at the Tobin Center at Yale University.
+I received my Ph.D. in Economics from Northwestern University.
 My research focuses on healthcare economics through the lens of industrial organizations with the particular interest in the information asymmetries and role of the public policy.
-I will be on the 2024-2025 Job Market.

 Related